RomainChamb/ghibli-encyclopedia/docs/system-behaviour.md

 ### Goal

-The user can view his favorite
+The visitor can view his favorite

 ### Preconditions
-- The user has accessed the application page and view the movie list
+- The visitor has accessed the application page and view the movie list

 ### Main success
-1. The user click on the favorite button
+1. The visitor click on the favorite button
-2. The system redirect the user to the favorite page
+2. The system redirect the visitor to the favorite page
 3. The system display his favorite